jcarlos-prieto/niliBOX/resources/API.md

 </td></tr>
 <tr><td><b>QString audioDevice_mode(const QString &devname)</b></td></tr>
 <tr><td>
-Returns the audio mode used to open a specific audio device by its device name.
+Return the audio mode used to open a specific audio device by its device name.
 If the device is not open, then returns an empty String.<br><br>
 Parameter: <i><b>devname</b></i>: String - Device name of the audio device<br>
 Return value: String - Audio mode of the device.
 It is composed by a list of values separated by commas in the format <i>"samplerate,samplingbits,compressedbits"</i>
 </td></tr>
 <tr><td><b>void audioDevice_mute(const int devid, const bool mute)</b></td></tr>
 <tr><td>
-Mutes an output audio device that is open.<br><br>
+Mute an output audio device that is open.<br><br>
 Parameter: <i><b>devid</b></i>: Integer - Device id of the audio device<br>
 Return value: None
 </td></tr>
 <tr><td><b>int audioDevice_open(const QString &devname, const QString &mode, const bool direct = false)</b></td></tr>
 <tr><td>
-Opens an audio device and returns a new audio device id.<br><br>
+Open an audio device and returns a new audio device id.<br><br>
 Parameter: <i><b>devname</b></i>: String - Device name of the audio device<br>
 Parameter: <i><b>mode</b></i>: String - Audio mode to be used to open.
 It is composed by a list of values separated by commas in the format <i>"samplerate,samplingbits,compressedbits"</i><br>
 Parameter: <i><b>direct</b></i>: Boolean - If true, the audio device will be open in <i>direct</i> mode: low latency, no buffering, no virtual input device created<br>